shouldjs/should.js/Readme.md

 ## .arguments

-Assert given object is an `Arguments`:
+Assert a given object is an `Arguments`:

 ```javascript
 var args = (function(){ return arguments; })(1,2,3);